 - a.
-Current suicidal ideation, without plan or intent.
-But may have had intent, plans, or attempts in the past unrelated to current episode or current life stressors. - b.
-Frequent non-suicidal self-injurious acts in the recent past and not requiring any treatment. - c.
-Current or recent behaviours that pose a non-life-threatening risk to self or others. - d.
-Currently at some risk of harm from abuse, exploitation, or neglect by others. - e.
+Frequent non-suicidal self-injurious acts in the recent past and not requiring any treatment. - b.
+Current or recent behaviours that pose a non-life-threatening risk to self or others. - c.
+Currently at some risk of harm from abuse, exploitation, or neglect by others. - d.
 Intermittent lapses in self-care that may lead to harm.